-Don’t start your adoption journey until you’ve: recognized it isn’t about you, began educating yourself with the appropriate adoption language, found families who have adopted, and immersed yourself in different cultures.
+Don’t start your adoption journey until you’ve recognized it isn’t about you.
+Begin educating yourself with the appropriate adoption language, find families who have adopted, and immerse yourself in different cultures.

 [If you are white] do not start your transracial adoption journey until you’ve sat on your hands, listened, and learned about racial mirrors, systemic racism, and the importance of seeing color as well as cultures.